Selkirkshire: Keepers of the Forest

+Industry

+Woollen manufacturing became an important industry in Selkirkshire during the eighteenth and nineteenth centuries, particularly in Galashiels and Selkirk.
+Galashiels had an established woollen industry by the eighteenth century, and the introduction of new machinery and factory production led to rapid expansion from the late eighteenth century onwards.
+By the nineteenth century the area's manufacturers were particularly associated with tweeds, tartans and other woollen goods.
+Mills were subsequently established in Selkirk, where woollen manufacturing became an important part of the town's economy.

 Transport

 The Borders Railway connects Galashiels and Tweedbank with Edinburgh.
 Closed for many years, this line re-opened in 2015.

 There are also buses to Berwick-Upon-Tweed and Carlisle operated by Borders Buses.

 Civil parishes and population

 Selkirkshire was historically divided into civil parishes.
 There were originally nine parishes; Ashkirk, Bowside, Buccleuch (or Rankilburn), Duchoire, Ettrick, Kirkhope, Lindean, St Mary's (or St Mary of the Lowes) and Selkirk.
 There have been a number of changes since the medieval period: